 There is no single diagnostic test that can determine if a person has Alzheimer's disease.
 Physicians use a variety of approaches and tools to help make a diagnosis.
-To diagnose Alzheimer's, physicians may use medical history, mental status tests, physical and neurological exams, diagnostic tests and brain imaging.
+To diagnose Alzheimer's, physicians may use medical history, mental status tests, physical and neurological exams, biofluid (CSF and blood) tests and brain imaging.

 Before initiating this anti-amyloid treatment, the prescribing information requires that a physician confirms the presence of beta-amyloid plaques.
 The FDA does not specify a diagnostic tool to determine elevated beta-amyloid, but tools such as an amyloid PET scan or lumbar puncture (CSF tests) are examples.

 Your health care provider will also do a magnetic resonance imaging (MRI) scan before starting treatment with lecanemab.
 Some people have a genetic risk factor (ApoE ε4 gene carriers) that may cause an increased risk for the side effect of amyloid-related imaging abnormalities (ARIA).
 The FDA encourages that testing for ApoE ε4 status should be performed prior to initiation of treatment to inform the risk of developing ARIA.
 Prior to testing, doctors should discuss with patients the risk of ARIA and the implications of genetic testing results.

 How do I receive this treatment?

 If you or a loved one is experiencing memory changes, the Alzheimer's Association strongly encourages speaking with a health care provider for a thorough evaluation and diagnosis.
 Individuals should talk with their health care provider to develop a treatment plan that is right for them, including weighing the benefits and risks of all approved therapies.

 What is mild cognitive impairment?